svwatson13/engineering-bash-tasks/Tasks.md

 - New feed eradicator

 ## Task management
 - Identifying tasks which take least time for least effort - efficiency
+- Pareto Principle: 20/80

+## Sensibility
+- Allowing time for breaks and food/drinks